cmpxchg16/http-upload-server-benchmark/README.md

     $>sysctl -p /etc/sysctl.conf
 ```

-6. The implementation of Netty & Grizzly write to disk in blocking fashion, a better approach is to implement lazy writer (kind of hell in event based implementation)
-7. To build the cpp example (cmpxchg16/Mordor) - goto project page and see how to build.
-8. The first test was done on SSD the second one on tmpfs:
+12. The first test was done on SSD, the second one on tmpfs:
 ```
     mount -t tmpfs -o size=1512m tmpfs /tmp
 ```